pine64/website/content/documentation/PineCube/_index.md

 {{< figure src="/documentation/PineCube/images/PineCube.jpg" caption="The PineCube" width="400" >}}

 The **PineCube** is a small, low-powered, open source IP camera.
 Whether you’re a parent looking for a FOSS baby-camera, a privacy oriented shop keeper, home owner looking for a security camera, or perhaps a tinkerer needing a camera for your drone – the CUBE can be the device for you.
-It features an 5MPx Omnivision sensor and IR LEDs for night vision, as well as Power Over Ethernet, as well as a microphone.
+It features an 5 MP Omnivision sensor and IR LEDs for night vision, as well as Power Over Ethernet, as well as a microphone.